Service à la française

 Table layout for the second course, in Elizabeth Raffald's The Experienced English Housekeeper, 4th Edition, 1775.
 Identifiable dishes include three mammal species, four birds, and four of fishes and seafood.

 Service à la française (/fr/, lit. 'service in the French style') is the practice of serving various dishes of a meal at the same time, with the diners helping themselves from the serving dishes.
 That contrasts to service à la russe ("service in the Russian style") in which dishes are brought to the table sequentially and served individually, portioned by servants.

 Formal dinners were served à la française from the Middle Ages to the 19th century, but in the modern era it has been largely supplanted by service à la russe in restaurants.
-Service à la française still exists today in the form of the buffet, and remains popular for small and large gatherings in homes, companies, hotels, and other group settings.
+Service à la française remains popular for small and large gatherings in homes, companies, hotels, and other group settings.
 It is also similar to the Chinese style of serving large groups in many Chinese restaurants.

 History

-The formalized service à la française was a creation of the Baroque period, helped by the growth of published cookbooks setting out grand dining as it was practiced at the French court, led by François Pierre de la Varenne's Le Cuisinier françois (1651) and Le Pâtissier françois (1653).
+The formalized service à la française was a creation of the Baroque period, helped by the growth of published cookbooks setting out grand dining as it was practiced at the French court, led by François Pierre de la Varenne's Le Cuisinier françois (1651).
 As in other matters of taste and fashion, France took over from Italy as the leader of Europe, and by the 18th century the French style was diffused across the rest of Europe, and those who could afford them hired French chefs.

 Over the course of the 19th century, service à la française was replaced by service à la russe in grand dining.
 This had the advantage of making the food much hotter when it reached the diner, and reducing the huge number of dishes and condiments previously found on the table at the same time.
 It also ensured that everybody could taste everything they wanted, which in practice the old system often did not allow.
 On the other hand, the effect of magnificent profusion was reduced, and many more footmen and more tableware were required, making it an option only the rich could afford.
 It also reduced the time spent at the table, and the amount of food needed.